SanderBorgmans/OGRe/README.md

 `ogre_post.py --overlap` \
 `ogre_post.py --fes`

-You can add the `--test` flag when performing the overlap analysis to avoid creating, deleting, or replacing certain files or file entries.
+You can add the `--debug` flag when performing the overlap analysis to avoid creating, deleting, or replacing certain files or file entries.
 This can be convenient when tweaking the hyperparameters.